Purdue-CS193/lab-1-akshatpoddutoori/index.md

 1. Numbered
 2. List

--Things I like about CS193
+Things I like about CS193

-1. Only is 1 hour a week
+- Only is 1 hour a week
-2. We learn fundamental concepts that we need to be a computer science major
+- We learn fundamental concepts that we need to be a computer science major
-3. This class is easier than most classes
+- This class is easier than most classes

 **Bold** and _Italic_ and `Code` text